kparc/bcc/d/sidenotes.md

 1. the original is using an opinionated superset of ISO C. specifically, it makes prominent use of nested functions, a gcc-specific extension unportable to any compliant compiler of C. the modified codebase is free from nested functions and some other compiler-specific gotchas (e.g. naked function signatures). it can be built with `gcc11`, `clang13` or `tcc-mob` on macos and recent linuces, with some cosmetic compilation warnings.

-2. the code is gradually reformatted to make inline comments possible. this makes source files taller, but makes them more user-friendly.
+2. the code is gradually reformatted to make inline comments possible. this makes source files taller, but makes them more user-friendly, and provides insight how the original was written. above all, this aims to give a comprehensive answer to the popular question "how does atw do his thing", which is instructional.

 3. code comments use doxygen syntax. inline comments narrate the line they are on, without exceptions.

-4. internally, `b` compiler uses a fundamental datatype called `K`, which is essentially a universal `struct` which describes a *vector* of values (including other vectors, i.e. a vector of pointers to nested vectors). `K` is an opaque pointer to a quasi-struct, members of which are accessed using relative offsets (see *accessors* below). the stucture of `K` is simple enough to warrant a mnemonic:
+4. internally, `b` compiler uses a fundamental datatype called `K`, which is a universal one-size-fits-all `struct` which describes a *vector* of values (which includes other vectors, i.e. a vector of pointers to nested vectors). `K` is not defined as a proper C `struct`, but an opaque 64-bit value, members of which are accessed using relative offsets (see *accessors* below). the stucture of `K` is simple enough to warrant a mnemonic:

 ```
 K is mturnnnn: